-1. The revenue or taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607.
+- 1. The revenue or taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607. - 2.
+The application and assistance applied for meet the requirements of the Safe Drinking Water Act, 42 U.S.C. §§ 300f et seq., as well as state law, in accordance with Texas Water Code § 15.607. - 3.
+The term of the Obligations does not exceed the expected useful life of the project proposed by the City.

-- 2. The application and assistance applied for meet the requirements of the Safe Drinking Water Act, 42 U.S.C. §§ 300f et seq. and Pub.
-L. 117-58, 135 Stat.
-1400-1401, as well as state law, in accordance with Texas Water Code § 15.607. - 3.
-The term of the Obligations does not exceed the expected useful life of the project proposed by the City. - 4.
-The City has adopted and implemented a water conservation program for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques, or technology prescribed by the Texas Water Code and TWDB's rules. - 5.
-The City has completed a current audit required by Texas Water Code § 16.0121 and 31 TAC § 358.6 and filed it with the TWDB in accordance with Texas Water Code § 16.053(j). - 6.
-The City is eligible for principal forgiveness through the DWSRF in a total amount not to exceed \$2,669,693.
-The City is eligible for financing in an amount of \$30,000 at a reduced interest rate of 0%.

-NOW, THEREFORE, based on these findings, the TWDB resolves as follows:

-A commitment is made by the TWDB to the City of Brady for financial assistance in the amount of \$5,234,693 from the Drinking Water State Revolving Fund through the TWDB's proposed purchase, in one or more series of:
+- 4. The City has adopted and implemented a water conservation program for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques, or technology prescribed by the Texas Water Code and TWDB's rules. - 5.
+The TWDB has approved a regional water plan for the region of the state that includes the area benefiting from the project and the needs to be addressed by the project will be addressed in a manner consistent with the approved regional and state water plans, as required by Texas Water Code § 16.053(j). - 6.
+The City has completed a current water audit required by Texas Water Code § 16.0121 and 31 TAC § 358.6 and filed it with the TWDB in accordance with Texas Water Code § 16.053(j). - 7.
+Based on the conditions described above, the City is satisfactorily addressing its system water loss, which supports a waiver of the requirement that a portion of the financial assistance received from the TWDB be used to mitigate system water loss in accordance with Texas Water Code § 16.0121(g). - 8.
+The City meets the definition of "Disadvantaged Community" in 31 TAC § 371.1(24) and is therefore eligible for principal forgiveness in the amount of \$1,000,000.
+The City qualifies for financial assistance with a reduced interest rate in order to prepare an Asset Management Plan as described in the applicable Intended Use Plan.
+The City is therefore eligible for principal forgiveness through the DWSRF in a total amount not to exceed \$1,000,000 and financial assistance in the amount of \$80,000 with a reduced interest rate. - NOW, THEREFORE, based on these findings, the TWDB resolves as follows: - 1.
+For the reasons stated above, the TWDB waives the requirements of Texas Water Code § 16.0121(g). - 2.
+A commitment is made by the TWDB to the City of Crockett for financial assistance in the amount of \$4,250,000 from the Drinking Water State Revolving Fund through the TWDB's proposed purchase in one or more series of \$3,250,000 City of Crockett, Texas, Combination Tax and Surplus Revenue Certificates of Obligation and the execution of a Principal Forgiveness Agreement in the amount of \$1,000,000.
+This commitment will expire on March 31, 2025.

-- a) \$2,535,000 City of Brady, Texas Combination Tax and Surplus Waterworks and Sewer System Revenue Certificates of Obligation, Proposed Series 2024A, to expire on May 31, 2025; - b) \$30,000 City of Brady, Texas Combination Tax and Surplus Waterworks and Sewer System Revenue Certificates of Obligation, Proposed Series 2024B to expire on May 31, 2026; and

-And the execution of one or more Principal Forgiveness Agreement(s) in the amount of:

-- a) \$31,224 to expire on May 31, 2025; and - b) \$2,638,469 to expire on May 31, 2026.